Cat Shampoo Ingredients To Avoid

 • Eucalyptus

-The ASPCA points out that lavender oil is not safe for cats and can cause nausea and vomiting.
-However, the most often essential oil you will see in cat shampoos is tea tree oil and it’s one of the most toxic when not sufficiently diluted.
-Its true name is Melaleuca Oil.
-Too often, well-meaning pet owners use shampoo or treat skin conditions or external parasites such as fleas using this essential oil.
-It is easily absorbed through the skin.
-In concentrated form, tea tree oil may cause depression, ataxia (uncoordinated gait), rear leg paralysis, vomiting, hypothermia, and skin irritation.
-The signs of intoxication can be present for up to four days with a veterinarian’s aggressive care and treatment.
+The ASPCA advises against using lavender oil on cats as it can cause nausea and vomiting.
+Tea tree oil is a commonly used essential oil in cat shampoos and treatments, but it is also one of the most toxic when not properly diluted.
+Its scientific name is Melaleuca Oil.
+Unfortunately, many pet owners use shampoo or treatments containing tea tree oil for skin conditions or external parasites like fleas.
+This oil is easily absorbed through the skin and in concentrated form, it may cause depression, ataxia (uncoordinated gait), rear leg paralysis, vomiting, hypothermia, and skin irritation.
+The signs of intoxication may be present for up to four days and require aggressive care and treatment from a veterinarian.

 “Tea Tree Oil is known for its antifungal and antibacterial properties, and possibly for its antipruritic, anti-inflammatory, and anti-parasitic effects.
 Tea tree oil is often found in varying concentrations and high concentrations should never be used on pets.
 As little as 7 drops of 100% oil have resulted in severe poisoning, and applications of 10-20 ml of 100% oil have resulted in poisoning and death in both dogs and cats.”

-“According to the CVMA, tea tree oil and lavender are two essential oils to avoid.
-Cats can also develop watery, irritated eyes and noses from chemical irritation of the respiratory or eye lining membranes or develop dermatitis from direct skin contact.
+“According to the CVMAtea tree oil and lavender are two essential oils to avoid.
+Cats can also develop watery, irritated eyes and noses from chemical irritation of the respiratory or eye lining membranes or dermatitis from direct skin contact.
 In people, essential oils are increasingly understood to produce positive patch tests for hypersensitivity—lavender and tea tree oil are the most cited examples.

 The A-List

-This A-List of cat shampoo ingredients to avoid is designed to help cat owners make good choices in the products used on their cat’s skin and fur.
-PawPurity urges cat owners to read labels to ensure that what they are putting on their animals are safe.
+PawPurity urges cat owners to read labels to ensure that what they are putting on their animals is safe.
 Prevention is key to keeping cats happy and healthy.
 And as more products come onto the market, PawPurity’s goal is to keep cat lovers updated on the safety and effectiveness of the ingredients used.
-If you are interested in a solution, see our all-Natural Flea & Tick Shampoo for both Cats & Dogs, our Intensive Nourishing Shampoo with Calendula, Aloe & ACV or Contact us with any further comments or questions about our recommendations.